-What Is LTL Freight Shipping and How is It Different from the FTL Freight Shipping?
+What Is LTL Freight Shipping and How Is It Different from the FTL Freight Shipping?

-What Is LTL Freight Shipping and How is It Different from the FTL Freight Shipping?
+What Is LTL Freight Shipping and How Is It Different from the FTL Freight Shipping?

 Ever wonder how small businesses get their products from one place to the next?
 From distribution to packages sent to retailers and customers across the world, small businesses rely on boxes, crates, and pallets to ensure their goods get delivered safely and on time.
 But how exactly is this done?